m00nst3r/Asgard/README.md

 # Asgard
-Asgard is a list of application for getting data from different source and showing currency rate.
+Asgard is a list of services for getting data from different source and showing currency rate.

 ## Loki
-status: ~development~
+status: development

 Loki is a service for getting data from different sources.